 When a parent’s choice feels aligned with their values and life, parents navigate their experience with less anxiety and depression, and ultimately, they transition into life after loss with less complicated grief.
 Studies have shown that pregnancy continuation allows parents the time to experience, plan for, and begin to grieve their baby, and this process equips them to be better able to integrate their experience and loss into their lives through healthy coping strategies, robust support systems, self-advocacy, and less regret.

-The ultimate goal of informed choice is not to remove all the emotion from an emotional experience.
+The ultimate goal of informed choice is not to remove all the emotions from an emotional experience.
 The goal is to take circumstances that are broken, devastating, and complicated, and make that experience the least devastating, isolating, and overwhelming as possible.
-Receiving the news that an unborn child has a life-limiting diagnosis and will die is never going to be easy or good experience, but it does not have to be as hard of an experience as it has been for many and still is for some.
+Receiving the news that an unborn child has a life-limiting diagnosis and will die is never going to be an easy or good experience.
+But it does not have to be as hard of an experience as it has been for many and still is for some.
 When we collectively support informed choice, we are supporting parents.
 When a parent’s options are presented in a non-directive manner that fully encapsulates all elements of that choice, those parents are empowered to advocate for themselves, their baby, and their family.
 When parents are provided with comprehensive and reliable resources, they feel supported and encouraged to make the right decision for their family.
-When a parent’s philosophy of life is considered and valued, parents are better able to make informed choices, navigate their circumstances, and cope with their experience.
+When a parent’s philosophy of life is considered and valued, parents are better able to make informed choices, navigate their circumstances, and cope with their experiences.
 Informed choice is critical, life-altering, and impactful.